intermine/bluegenes/tools/docs/tool-api-tutorial.md

 In the parent folder where you'd like your project to live, make a new folder with your preferred name (perhaps something like `~/projects/myBluegenesTool`), and then run:

 ```
-yo bluegenes-tool
+yo @intermine/bluegenes-tool
 ```

 This will walk you through a few questions in a step-by-step wizard.
 We'll walk through what each one means now:

 1. **?
 What shall we name your project?
 This is a computer name with no spaces or special characters.** a name for your tool.
-We'd recommend prefixing every tool with the word bluegenes, e.g. `bluegenesProtVista` or `bluegenesCytoscape`.
-If you're not sure what you want to call your project yet, you could name it `bluegenesTest`
+We'd recommend prefixing every tool with the word bluegenesTool, e.g. `bluegenesToolProtVista` or `bluegenesToolCytoscape`.
+If you're not sure what you want to call your project yet, you could name it `bluegenesToolGOTerms`.
+2. **NPM package name?
+This is a computer name with no capital letters or special characters apart from the - dash** - something like `bluegenes-tool-go-terms` would be perfect.
 2. **Thanks!
 Now, give me a human name for the project - e.g. "Protein Feature Viewer"** - a nice friendly name for humans to read - spaces are allowed.
-Examples might be "BlueGenes ProtVista" or "BlueGenes Cytoscape Interaction Viewer".
+Let's call ours "GO Terms"
 3. **Fabulous.
 Which report pages do you expect this tool to work for, e.g. "Gene" or "Protein"?
-Separate with commas and put * for all.** This needs to be an InterMine class or classes - for the [Cytoscape interaction viewer](https://github.com/intermine/bluegenes-tool-cytoscape), I entered `Protein, Gene` since we can show Protein and Gene interactions in this tool.
+Separate with commas and put * for all.** This needs to be an InterMine class or classes.
+Since GO stands for Gene Ontology, let's enter `Gene`, to show this tool on all gene report pages.
 4. **Awesome.
 What type of InterMine data can you work with?** - Right now, you should only select `id` - the tool API as of version 1 only supports the report page.
 Selecting id means that the tool will be passed the id of a single InterMine entity - e.g. a protein might be represented by the ID 4815162342.
 5. **What's your name?** Hopefully you know the answer to this one! ;) This is important for package.json, which we will automatically generate you.
 6. **Your email** As above - it's useful for package.json.